The Dino Cube is a cube shaped puzzle, and like the

-Recently version of this puzzle were made with a pillowed cube shape, either stickered with 6 colours, or using two or three colours of plastic.
+Recently new versions of this puzzle were made, some with a pillowed cube shape, either stickered with 6 colours, or using two or three colours of plastic.

 The second puzzle pictured above is the Rainbow Cube.
 It has the shape of a cuboctahedron.
 It is very much like a Dino Cube in which the corners have been cut off, giving it 8 triangular faces as well as 6 square ones.
 The puzzle still has only 12 moving pieces, but now there are also stationary centres in the triangular faces.
 There are two colour schemes.
 One has 14 colours, the other has only 7 colours with opposite faces the same colour.
 As the puzzle with the 7 colour scheme does not have any identical pieces, the two colour schemes give puzzles of the same difficulty.